Student Handbook

 Please submit this form to request a refund or withdrawal from a private lesson or group class.
 You may also send an email to Student Services, sservices@levinemusic.org, as another way to request a refund or withdrawal.
 Once a decision has been made by Levine’s Finance team, you will receive a notification via email.
 Please be aware that Levine faculty and campus staff are not permitted to authorize credits or refunds under any circumstances.

-*Processing and payment plan fees are non-refundable.
+*Processing, payment plan, and transaction fees are non-refundable.
 Note: Camp Levine’s refund policy differs from the policy above.
 Refunds will be issued 15-20 business days following receipt of the completed form.

 If enrollment in a class falls below the minimum, Levine reserves the right to cancel the course or to offer the class with an adjusted tuition rate, duration, and/or number of sessions with advance notice to enrolled students.
 Students can opt to remain enrolled or request a refund.
 If a class is cancelled, refunds will be issued within 10-15 business days.